National Commission for Religious and Linguistic Minorities: Leaked

 TwoCircles.net, an online Indian news organization has started publishing excerpts from this report since June 2009.

-Opposition
+Criticism

 Since the submission India's national party, BJP has been opposing the Ranganath Misra's recommendation fiercely.
 In 2010, BJP's senior official and CM of Madhya Pradesh Shivraj Singh Chouhan stated "prime minister Jawaharlal Nehru had opposed reservation for converted SCs and STs".
 In 2011, The BJP decided to file a PIL against a report recommending Scheduled Caste quotas for all minorities that could lead to Dalit Christians and Muslims coming within its ambit.
-On 9 February 2014, Narendra Modi during his prime-ministerial campaign in Kerala he critisied Mishra's report for creating "insecurities of the Dalit communities".
+On 9 February 2014, Narendra Modi during his prime-ministerial campaign in Kerala he criticised Mishra's report for creating "insecurities of the Dalit communities".

+On 7 December 2023, Solicitor General of India Tushar Mehta submitted before a three-judge Bench led by Justice Sanjay Kishan Kaul Supreme Court of India that the Ranganath Misra Commission's report was flawed and hence was rejected by the Government of India.
+He said, "It was written within the four walls of a room.
+There was no field study done.
+The Commission (Misra) took a myopic view of the social milieu in India.”